ip-tools/patzilla/README.rst

 Contributing
 ============
-We are always happy to receive code contributions, ideas, suggestions and problem reports from the community!
+We are always happy to receive code contributions, ideas, suggestions and problem reports from the community.
 Spend some time taking a look around, locate a bug, design issue or spelling mistake and then send us a pull request or create an `issue`_.